If Trump wants Gaza ceasefire, he must pressure Netanyahu, experts say

 Trump: ‘Very good chance’ of Gaza ceasefire this week or next

-Analysts say that, if Trump is truly seeking a lasting ceasefire in Gaza, he must leverage his country’s military aid to Israel to pressure Netanyahu to agree to a deal.
+Analysts say that if Trump is truly seeking a lasting ceasefire in Gaza, he must leverage US military aid to Israel to pressure Netanyahu to agree to a deal.

-Brian Finucane, a senior adviser with the International Crisis Group nonprofit, drew a parallel between Trump’s mixed messaging and that of his predecessor Joe Biden.
+Brian Finucane, a senior adviser with the International Crisis Group nonprofit, drew a parallel between Trump’s mixed messaging and that of his predecessor, Joe Biden.
 Both men, he said, called for a ceasefire but showed unwillingness to press Israel to end the fighting.

 “It’s like deja vu with the Biden administration, where you would hear similar pronouncements from the White House,” said Finucane.